raul23/search-ebooks/README.rst

   * `DocFetcher`_: open source, cross-platform, supports among other documentformats ``epub``, ``pdf``, and ``rtf``.

-  * `Quality Check plugin`_ for Calibre: search across your ePubs for ad hoc criteria to find text or specifically named items using regular expressions.
+  * `Quality Check plugin`_ for Calibre: "search across your ePubs for ad hoc criteria to find text or specifically named items using regular expressions."

 References
 ==========